Hotels near New Mexico Soccer Tournament Complex

 Are there extended-stay hotels near New Mexico Soccer Tournament Complex?

-Yes — several extended-stay hotels are available near New Mexico Soccer Tournament Complex.
-Extended Stay America Suites Albuquerque Rio Rancho Blvd (16.26 mi) offers a full kitchen and on-site laundry.
-Extended Stay America Suites Albuquerque Rio Rancho (16.99 mi) offers a full kitchen and on-site laundry.
-Staybridge Suites North - Albuquerque by IHG (17.98 mi) offers a full kitchen and on-site laundry.
+Yes — Extended Stay America Suites Albuquerque Rio Rancho Blvd (16.26 mi, from $76/night), Extended Stay America Suites Albuquerque Rio Rancho (16.99 mi, from $72/night), and Staybridge Suites North - Albuquerque by IHG (17.98 mi, from $137/night) are all extended-stay properties near New Mexico Soccer Tournament Complex, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near New Mexico Soccer Tournament Complex?